sonal0990/AR-SIMPLE-LAB-ASSISTANCE-/README.md

-# AR-SIMPLE-LAB-ASSISTANCE- Designed an AR platform for 3D scientific model visualization using Google Model Viewer and web technologies.
+# AR-SIMPLE-LAB-ASSISTANCE - Designed an AR platform for 3D scientific model visualization using Google Model Viewer and web technologies.